Lightning-AI/pytorch-lightning/README.md

 ## Why do I want to use lightning?
 Because you don't want to define a training loop, validation loop, gradient clipping, checkpointing, loading, gpu training, etc... every time you start a project.
-Let lightning handle all of that for you and you just define your data and what happens in the training, testing and validation loop
+Let lightning handle all of that for you!
+Just define your data and what happens in the training, testing and validation loop and lightning will do the rest.

 To use lightning do 2 things:
 1. [Define a Trainer](https://github.com/williamFalcon/pytorch-lightning/blob/master/examples/new_project_templates/trainer_cpu_template.py).